top of page

 Although Spray's fish was lost in a fire, there are two replicas on display, one at the Freshwater Fishing Hall of Fame and another at The Landing Bar / Restaurant on the Chippewa Flowage.

-Anyway the story started 1957 when Arthur Lawton claimed to have caught a 69-pound 15-ounce world record Muskie in the St. Lawrence River.
-That started a major disagreement on which fish really held the world record.
-Lawton never saved the fish, never had it mounted.
-He gave it away to be eaten.
-He said he wasn`t aware it was a world record.
-The one very poor picture that he submitted as photographic evidence of the catch turns out to be another fish that he caught the week before, a fish that weighed only 49 1/2 pounds.”
+There is another clam of a world record Muskie caught in 1957 by Arthur Lawton on the St. Lawrence River.
+This fish was said to weigh 69-pound 15-ounce, 4 ounces more than Louis Spays world record.
+The problem was, Lawton did not save the fish, instead gave it away to a friend who ate it.
+The one picture he submitted as photographic evidence turned out to be another fish that he caught the week before.
+That fish weighed only 49 1/2 pounds.
 The Lawton Muskie was declared fraudulent by the National Freshwater Fishing Hall of Fame.

 bottom of page